Africa Automotive Market Size & Share Analysis - Growth Trends & Forecasts (2024 - 2029)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-Over the medium term, the African automotive market is expected to grow rapidly due to supportive government incentives and increasing urbanization in the major countries in the region, which are encouraging infrastructural developments in the region, thus creating a positive outlook for the market.
-Several larger countries, such as Nigeria and Kenya, are also focusing on plans to develop domestic automotive production.
+Over the medium term, the African automotive market is expected to grow rapidly due to supportive government incentives and increasing urbanization in the major countries in the region, which are encouraging infrastructural developments, thus creating a positive outlook for the market.
+Several larger countries, such as South Africa, Nigeria, and Kenya, also focus on developing domestic automotive production plans.
 For instance,

-Considering the overall economic and industrial factors, the market is expected to grow in the coming year.
+Moreover, Africa's vital raw materials for modern vehicles require new technologies to reach net zero.
+They include copper, cobalt, bauxite, and lithium.
+Considering the overall economic and industrial factors, the market is expected to grow in the coming years.

 Africa Automotive Market Trends

-The growing presence of international automobile manufacturers and brands in the region and the consumer's ability to purchase new cars and maintain those, coupled with the growing consumer's interest in buying more than one passenger car to suit their daily needs and travel purposes, may improve the demand for cars across the region.
+The growing presence of international automobile manufacturers and brands in the region and the consumer's ability to purchase new cars and maintain those, coupled with the ever-increasing consumer interest in buying more than one passenger car to suit their daily needs and travel purposes, may improve the demand for vehicles across the region.

-Several major OEMs from different parts of the world are launching the latest passenger car models in the region to enhance their sales and gain market share.
+Several significant OEMs from different parts of the world are launching the latest passenger car models in the region to enhance their sales and gain market share.
 For instance,

-In June 2023, BYD, the global frontrunner in new energy vehicle production, introduced their latest all-electric model, the BYD ATTO 3, during a brand launch event held in Johannesburg, South Africa, in June 2023.
-They unveiled the model's pricing, with the standard range starting at R768,000 and the extended range at R835,000, marking their initial step into the South African passenger vehicle market.
+In June 2023, BYD, the global frontrunner in new energy vehicle production, introduced its latest all-electric model, the BYD ATTO 3, during a brand launch event in Johannesburg, South Africa.
+It unveiled the model's pricing, with the standard range starting at ZAR 768,000 and the extended range at ZAR 835,000, marking its initial step into the South African passenger vehicle market.

-With the growing focus on improved fuel economy and reduced exhaust emissions, the demand for and sales of electric vehicles, especially electric cars, are expected to witness fast growth during the forecast period.
+With the growing focus on improved fuel economy and reduced exhaust emissions, the demand for and sales of electric vehicles, especially electric cars, is expected to grow rapidly during the forecast period.

-In November 2023, Mercedes-Benz South Africa (MBSA) plans to implement 127 electric vehicle (EV) charging stations nationwide, investing R40 million in this initiative.
+In November 2023, Mercedes-Benz South Africa (MBSA) planned to implement 127 electric vehicle (EV) charging stations nationwide, investing ZAR 40 million in this initiative.
 Teaming up with Chargify, a Level 2 empowered company, MBSA aims to deploy AC and fast-charging DC stations along major routes, interconnecting metropolitan areas, airports, shopping centers, dining hubs, private hospitals, strategic expansion zones, residential estates, and smaller towns across South Africa.

 Considering the growing passenger car sales, it will create a positive impact on the African automotive sector.